-In an electric vehicle lease, the manufacturer instead receives the tax credit.
-Consequently, while you’re shopping, it’s important to make sure that the cost gets rolled into the overall lease—typically, the tax credit will be structured into your payment, but this is up to the dealer, so it can be a good bargaining tool as part of negotiating a lease for an electric car.
+In an electric vehicle lease however, the manufacturer instead receives the tax credit.
+Consequently, while you’re shopping, it’s important to make sure that the cost is rolled into the overall lease—typically, the tax credit will be structured into your payment, but this is up to the dealer, so it can be a good bargaining tool as part of negotiating a lease for an electric car.

 State EV and EVSE incentives

 State incentives for electric vehicles vary depending on certain factors, including the type and battery size of the vehicle purchased (similar to the federal tax credit), whether the car is purchased or leased, and in some cases eligibility requirements such as the buyer’s household income.
 Most often, states offer cash rebates, as opposed to electric vehicle tax credits.

 For example, in Massachusetts EV buyers are eligible for a base $3,500 cash rebate for a new or used EV while income-qualified buyers can get an additional $1,500.
 When paired with the 2024 federal tax credit applied at point-of-sale, Massachusetts consumers can get up to $12,500 off the cost of a new EV.

 Because state-specific incentives frequently change and evolve, it’s best to check what is available before shopping for a new EV.
 Many state incentive programs change year-to-year, or even expire.
 Some incentives are also only available to commercial businesses, not individual consumers.